How do I create a Multiple Choice question?

 To copy this question to an existing question pool, select the pool name from the drop-down menu.

 Add answer feedback.
 (Optional)

-Feedback is optional text available for the student to review after the particular question is graded.
+Feedback is optional text available for the test taker to review after the particular question is graded.
 For matching questions, the feedback option is offered for correct and/or incorrect answers, if desired.